julianhesse/GraphSynergy_Swp/README.md

+# Project:
+This is the student software project for Machine Learning for cancer treatment

+# Members:
+- Andreas Klæboe

 # GraphSynergy
 This is our PyTorch implementation for the paper:
 > GraphSynergy: Network Inspired Deep Learning Model for Anti-Cancer Drug Combination Prediction